TMJ Treatment Manchester, MO

 What Causes Temporomandibular Joint Dysfunction (TMD)?

-At Axes Physical Therapy, we take a comprehensive approach to TMD treatment in Manchester, MO, addressing these underlying factors to develop personalized treatment plans that tackle the root causes of your pain.
+At Axes Physical Therapy, our TMD treatment approach in Manchester, MO focuses on these contributing factors, enabling us to create individualized plans that address the sources of pain.
 Through targeted, customized care, we work to provide lasting relief and restore comfort to your daily life.

 Diagnosing TMD and TMJ Disorders

-At your first TMD consultation in Manchester, MO, an experienced Manchester, MO physical therapist will evaluate your symptoms and analyze the movement and function of your jaw.
-This assessment may include evaluating:
+In your initial TMD consultation in Manchester, MO, a qualified Manchester, MO physical therapist will review your symptoms and check the movement and function of the jaw joint.
+The assessment may involve an evaluation of:

 • Pain Points: Gentle palpation of the jaw, neck, and surrounding muscles to identify areas of sensitivity or muscle tension.